itsnotm3h/trip-expense-logging-system/README.md

 2. Secondary Users: Travelers who share expenses during trips.

+# Use Cases

-### Use Case: Add a new expenses
+## Add a new expenses

 **Actor:** Treasurer

-**Description:** The staff adds a new product to the inventory management system.
-The product can be either a physical or a digital product.
+**Description:** The Treasurer will add new expenses.
+The expenses can be either personal or shared.

 **Preconditions:**

-- The staff is logged into the system.
+- The Treasurer is logged into the system.
-- The staff has the necessary permissions to add a new product.
+- The Treasurer has the necessary permissions to add a new product.

 **Steps:**
+1. The treasure will view the menu.
+Enter option 1 for "Add a new expenses".
+2. The treasure will enter 1 for "Personal" or enter 1 for "Shared".
+3. If the expense is "Personal", the treasurer will enter the following:
+   a.
+Item Name
+   b.
+Cost
+   c.
+Purpose of the expenses.
+4. If the expense is "Shared", the treasurer will enter the following:
+   a.
+Item Name
+   b.
+Cost
+   c.
+Names of people who are sharing.
+5. The treasurer submits the new expense information.

+**Preconditions:**
+- A new expense is added into the system.
+- The treasure can view the details of the new expenses.

+## Edit an entry.

+**Actor:** Treasurer

+**Description:** The Treasurer will be able to edit any entry that they have entered.

+**Preconditions:**
+- The Treasurer is logged into the system.
+- The Treasurer can only edit the expenses that they have entered.

+**Steps:**
+1. The treasure will view the menu.
+Enter option 1 for "Add a new expenses".
+2. The treasure will enter 1 for "Personal" or enter 1 for "Shared".
+3. If the expense is "Personal", the treasurer will enter the following:
+   a.
+Item Name
+   b.
+Cost
+   c.
+Purpose of the expenses.
+4. If the expense is "Shared", the treasurer will enter the following:
+   a.
+Item Name
+   b.
+Cost
+   c.
+Names of people who are sharing.
+5. The treasurer submits the new expense information.

+**Preconditions:**